The Only Thing We Have

 And there were always choices to make.
 Every day, every hour, offered the opportunity to make a decision, a decision which determined whether you would or would not submit to those powers which threatened to rob you of your very self, your inner freedom; which determined whether or not you would become the plaything of circumstance, renouncing freedom and dignity to become molded into the form of the typical inmate.”

-In the end, we hold power to choose upon what we spend our time focused.
+In the end, we hold the power to choose what we spend our time focused on.
 Our brain is an extraordinarily powerful device that tends toward creating that which it is focused.
 We are unusually complex pattern recognition and deciphering machines.
-The patterns we focus on become the maps which drive our behavior (put very simply).
+The patterns we focus on become the maps that drive our behavior (put very simply).

 So, if we tend to leverage that which we focus on, what might be critical to keep in mind?
 If we take the stoic approach, they will meditate on death by keeping in mind a Latin phrase “Memento mori” or roughly translated to “remember you must die.”
 This concept is not to be interpreted as a morbid or fatalistic viewpoint.
 It instead provided a sense of urgency.
 So then, perhaps if we keep this in our field of awareness, it will provide propulsion for us to go out and pursue that which we would like to create.
 After all, what are we more afraid of dying, or having never truly lived?

 We should keep in mind that every journey beings with a single step.
 We must not become overly ambitious and try to eat the entire elephant in a single bite.
 No, we must delay gratification and plan out our route.
 We must strategically begin eating the elephant one single bite at a time.
 If we do something every day, then after some time, we will have done quite a lot of that thing.
 If we take a single bit of elephant every day, then after some time, we will have surmounted the task.